geminiplanetimager/gpi_pipeline/documentation/usage/primitives.rst

 .. code-block:: idl

+ WARNING: This primitive will not provide spectra of publishable quality it is designed to perform a quick extraction of a source.

  This primitive extracts a spectrum from a data cube.
-It is meant to be used on datacubes that have been calibrated by gpi_apply_photometric_calibration, but this is not required.
+It is meant to be used on datacubes that have been calibrated by gpi_apply_photometric_calibration, but this is not strictly required.

  The extraction radius is pulled out of the header such that is uses the same as what was used to calibrate the cube.
 If they keyword is not found,